GrahamJamesKeane/VPS/2 - VPS/README.md

 [Basic VPS unit file](https://github.com/GrahamJamesKeane/VPS/blob/main/2%20-%20VPS/vps_basic/vps_basic.ntkdigunit)

 ## 1.1 - Basic VPS Controls
-This program has three user parameters;
+This program has three user parameters.

--D value: Slot 1, range [0-1].
+- D value: Slot 1, range [0-1].
--V value: Slot 2, range [0-1].
+- V value: Slot 2, range [0-1].
--Frequency ratio: Slot 3, range [1-101].
+- Frequency ratio: Slot 3, range [1-101].

 These parameters can be accessed via the shift function of the OSC button and the TYPE knob.
 The parameters are modified via the B knob once selected.